top of page

 Address: Souda Port

-On the other hand, the emergency three digit numbers ( 100 for Police, 199 for Fire Station & 166 for Ambulance) will not change.
+*The emergency three digit numbers (100 for Police,199 for Fire Station & 166 for Ambulance) will not change.

-We, at Bonnie and Clyde Urban Tours, believe that local societies can evolve for the better, as long as they invest in individual travellers and small groups of people that are looking to experience life moments - authenticity & sustainability to the core!
+We, at Bonnie and Clyde Urban Tours, believe that local societies can evolve for the better, through the travel sector, as long as they invest in individual travellers and small groups of people looking to experience life moments - authenticity & sustainability at the core!

-It has become more than clear in our days that massive tourism is not the answer to our everyday problems.
+It has become crystal clear that nowadays, massive tourism is not the answer to our everyday problems and travel needs.
 Quality is more important than quantity.

-Remember to sign up to our newsletter for more Travel blogs, local events & craft beer &
+Sign up to our newsletter for more Travel, local events & craft beer Blogs.

 Bonnie and Clyde Urban Tours Crete Greece